-What to do if you see signs of problem gambling
+What to do if you think someone has a problem with gambling

 If you are worried that a friend or family member might be developing, or already has, a gambling problem based on the list above, it is important to talk to them about it.

 Avoid being confrontational where possible.
-Offer your support and help in finding resources and services that can provide the care they need.
+Approach the subject from a place of understanding, offering your support and help in finding resources and services that can provide the care they need.

 If you recognize the signs in yourself, it’s important to get help immediately.
 Some of the types of resources you can turn to based on personal preference and location include:

 - Gambling addiction treatment programs: These programs can provide you with the support and treatment you need to overcome your addiction.

 - Gambling hotlines: These hotlines can provide you with information and support about problem gambling.

 - Gambling counseling services: These services can help you understand your gambling behavior and develop strategies to manage it.

 - Gambling support groups: These groups can provide you with support from people who understand what you're going through.